yoav-lavi/crispr/README.md

 ## Configuration File

-`crispr` uses a JSON configuration file detailing the tokens to be replaced.
+`crispr` uses a TOML or JSON configuration file detailing the tokens to be replaced.

+In case both file types are found, the priority is as follows:
+- `.crispr.toml`
+- `.crispr.json`

 ### Fields